learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/Git/Git.md

         `git stash`

        saves a change before switching to a new branch

         `git stash pop`

        applies the latest stash and deletes the stash from the stash list

         `git stash list`

        shows the list of all stashes

         `git stash apply stash_ID`

        apply the # or stash ID from the stash list

         `git stash drop stash_ID`

        deletes the stash with stash_ID from the stash list

        `git stash clear`

        deletes all stash

     3. Retrieve Lost Commits

         `gitk --all $(git fsck --no-reflog | Select-String "(dangling commit )(.*)" | %{ $.Line.Split(' ')[2] })`

-       `git apply ##### `
-        OR
         Search inside the pop up window and simply copy paste the code back
         Link: https://stackoverflow.com/questions/89332/how-do-i-recover-a-dropped-stash-in-git